Jun 272024

 Notes:

-• The circuit is powered from the same DC source, the load use.
+• The circuit is powered from the same DC source that the load is using.

 Leave a Reply